 Behind Punakāiki, just off the coastal highway, there are accessible limestone caves – a wooden stairway gives access to 130 metres of safe passages within the Punakāiki Cavern, with a few stalactites and the odd glow worm.
 The Fox River Cave can also be reached on foot.

-There are many tracks within the park, including the Truman Track, Pororari River Track and Ballroom Overhang Track, which has some of the finest limestone features of the park.
+There are many other walking tracks within the park, including the Truman Track, Pororari River Track and Ballroom Overhang Track, which has some of the finest limestone features of the park.

 The Inland Pack Track takes two to three days, with numerous river and creek crossings.